mightyfineyall/craft-queue-worker/README.md

 # craft-queue-worker
 Adds a queue worker to an Ubuntu system for Craft CMS.
+This will run the Craft queue for a site every sixty seconds, and email you if the queue worker stops.

 Variables in both files are enclosed in braces and need to be modified.
 You will need a unique name for each queue you want to run, site is a generic placeholder.